Cancer (young people)

 Well unfortunately my Mum doesn't know how to use computers so my mum doesn't use the internet.
 I've personally used the internet a lot and so has my dad and the rest of my family and friends and stuff.
 If they wanted to find out about some of the treatments and stuff, I know that they've looked on the internet so that can be very useful.
 The only problem is lots of the sites are aimed towards doctors and not patients so they can be very cold in their just churning out facts to do with survival rates and successfulness of treatments and things like that which isn't necessarily the most productive thing you can be looking at.
 So when it's more, if you can find a site that's more aimed towards the patient, that talks about, like you said before, about feelings and helping you make decisions on what you want to do and how you want to, to fight what you've got that's better.
 Because I have read things on the internet that scared me because it can be, you know, just statistics rather than you know.
 And statistics doesn't always apply to you it's not, because it can't necessarily be personalised.
 When you just throw out funny numbers it's easily misconstrued and misunderstood to mean that, that necessarily applies to you when obviously it doesn't at all.
 You can be the one in a million that, that beats it and, and whatever you know.
 You can be that one person so'

-People who liked asking questions or searching for information on the internet found that this was a good way to not only keep mentally active, but also found it reassuring to know what to expect and to feel that they were involved in their own care.
-An internet site, CD or written material can also be looked at again, and again, which can be important if all of the needed information does not sink in the first time.
+People who liked asking questions or searching for information found that this research was a good way to keep mentally active and found it reassuring to have information about their cancer and what to expect, and felt that they were more involved in their own care.
+Also, resources such as websites and other recorded or written material can be referred to or looked at again and again, which is especially helpful when information does not sink in the first time.

 One young woman we interviewed who had a rare cancer explained that even her doctors had never seen her disease before and had to go away and read up about it before they could treat her.
-She herself had looked it up on the Internet and said that 99% of the information she had had about her cancer came from the web.
+She herself had looked it up and said that 99% of the information that she found about her cancer came from online resources.

 Believes that information is important and that the Internet allows you to find out about other...